acheewakarn/deepfake-detection/Proposal.md

 ## Input

-tbd
+We aren't certain about what would be the input to our model yet but one of the possibility is that we will analyze the change of in pixels of a specific area in the video per a number of frame.
+For example, if a video contain a person, we will analyze only the area of the video where the person's face is present.

 ## Output Behavior of the System

-The system will output the likelihood, in percentage, that a video (an MP4 file) is FAKE.
+The system will output the likelihood, in percentage, that a video (an MP4 file) is FAKE and a boolean result, 1 for FAKE and 0 for REAL, of the video.

 ## Evaluation Metric for Success

-tbd
+To consider the model to be successful, it should be able to correctly identify whether an MP4 file contains deepfake 50% of the time.